benshope/PyOpenCL-Tutorial/README.md

 This tutorial does not follow PEP 8's recommendation of 79 characters per-line because there are long comments mixed in with the code.
 It is best to turn on code-wrap in your editor while you are reading.

+## About The Tutorial

+I am writing this tutorial to learn and have some fun.
+A lot of my day-to-day work is web programming.
+That is enjoyable, but there is a limited amount of craftsmanship and original thought required.
+PyOpenCL is a different story:  Python brings clarity to the table while OpenCL provides access to all the power modern hardware can deliver.
+Together these two languages are a double-bladed lightsaber in a world of butter knives.

 # Index

 - 01 Introspection - Find out about your computer's OpenCL situation
 - 02 Array Sum - Use OpenCL To Add Two Large Random Arrays
-- 03 Array Sum - Use OpenCL To Add Two Large Random Array (with syntactic sugar)
+- 03 Array Sum - Use OpenCL To Add Two Large Random Array (Using PyOpenCL Arrays)